JamieHeart/starting-working-out-guide/weight-fluctuations.md

 When you begin a 5-day workout routine, you'll likely notice changes on the scale that might be confusing or unexpected.
 This guide explains normal weight fluctuations, what causes them, and how to properly interpret scale weight changes.

+> **💡 Pro Tip**: For a deeper understanding of how glycogen affects your weight and performance, check out our comprehensive [Understanding Glycogen](understanding-glycogen.md) guide.

 ## Normal Daily Weight Fluctuations

 ### Expected Range